tpad90/Jumpstart-Practice-Problems/README.md

 >Please feel free to critique my formatting and coding.
 I just learned how to format in markdown and would love to hear your thoughts on my publishing.

 >I am choosing to leave the codes as they were when I first saved them on my computer.
 As I do more complicated assignments, you can see the growth in my coding and formatting abilities.
-I want the codes to remain the same so that it reflects the my level of growth.
+I want the codes to remain the same so that it can reflect my growth.

 ## **Assignments**